Keyboard shortcuts

 }

-2.2 Implement with Rust hooks
+2.2 Implement with Rust Hooks

 #[plugin_hook(CompilationProcessAssets for MyBannerPlugin, stage = Compilation::PROCESS_ASSETS_STAGE_ADDITIONS, tracing = false)]